Gusuku: Okinawa Islands

-Although it is widely recognized within the Okinawa Islands that gusiku are castles/fortresses, there is ample reason to question this perception.
-The origin and essence of gusiku were actively discussed in the 1960s and 70s and remain controversial.
+Although it is widely recognized within the Okinawa Islands that gusuku are castles/fortresses, there is ample reason to question this perception.
+The origin and essence of gusuku were actively discussed in the 1960s and 70s and remain controversial.

-Cultural geographer Nakamatsu Yashū claimed that the essence of gusiku was a sacred place.
+Cultural geographer Nakamatsu Yashū claimed that the essence of gusuku was a sacred place.
 His theory was backed by decades of field work that was not limited to the Okinawa Islands but that extended to Amami, Miyako and Yaeyama.
-He revealed that an overwhelming majority of what were called gusiku by local communities did not look like castles or fortresses at all.
+He revealed that an overwhelming majority of what were called gusuku by local communities did not look like castles or fortresses at all.
 In fact, they were too isolated from local communities, too small to live in and lacked water supply.
-Among hundreds of gusiku, only a dozen were fortifications.
-Each community usually had a gusiku.
-Gusiku were typically located on hills, but some were on sand dunes, on cliff edges, and in caves.
-In some communities, what were called gusiku were actually stone tombs.
-Nakamatsu explained the great diversity of gusiku by one feature in common: sacredness.
-According to Nakamatsu, a gusiku was in origin a place of "aerial burial."
-The reason that a dozen of gusiku were transformed into fortress/castle-like structures is unclear, but he conjectured that some rulers had expanded gusiku substantially by building their family residences around them.
-Shuri Castle, for example, encompasses sacred places such as Sui mui gusiku and Madan mui gusuku, which suggests the original nature of the castle.
+Among hundreds of gusuku, only a dozen were fortifications.
+Each community usually had a gusuku.
+Gusuku were typically located on hills, but some were on sand dunes, on cliff edges, and in caves.
+In some communities, what were called gusuku were actually stone tombs.
+Nakamatsu explained the great diversity of gusuku by one feature in common: sacredness.
+According to Nakamatsu, a gusuku was in origin a place of "aerial burial."
+The reason that a dozen of gusuku were transformed into fortress/castle-like structures is unclear, but he conjectured that some rulers had expanded gusuku substantially by building their family residences around them.
+Shuri Castle, for example, encompasses sacred places such as Sui mui gusuku and Madan mui gusuku, which suggests the original nature of the castle.

-Archaeologists from Okinawa Prefecture have labeled some archaeological findings as gusiku.
+Archaeologists from Okinawa Prefecture have labeled some archaeological findings as gusuku.
 Takemoto Masahide claimed that gusuku were defensive communities.
-He classified what he considered gusiku into three types:
+He classified what he considered gusuku into three types: